Click the button above to toggle between "Basic" and "Advanced".

 ---|---|

-Sun/Moon (and sometimes Earth) | This is the maximum magnification for Sun and Moon.
-Earth should be magnified this much when it is viewed from the Moon without any Zoom.
+Sun/Moon (and sometimes Earth) | This is the maximum magnification for Sun.
+Earth (Moon) should be magnified this much when it is viewed from the Moon (Earth) without any Zoom.
 From farther away, Earth magnification will increase to that for planets, if that is bigger. |

 Sun Bright(ness) | Affects how bright the planets look, not how bright the Sun looks. |

-Restore Planet Defaults | Set Planet Magnification to 40, Local Moons to 1, Sun/Moon (and Earth) magnification to 5, Sun Brightness to 3. |
+Restore Planet Defaults | Set Planet Magnification to 40, Other Moons to 5, Sun/Moon/Earth magnification to 5, Sun Brightness to 2. |

 On the surface of the Earth, star colors should be as they appear from Earth.
 In space stars appear bluer.
 The Earth's atmosphere absorbs about half of their blue light.